About me

 Favorite activities that aren’t writing:

-Reading books, drinking beer, watching hours and hours of movies, going out to dinner with her husband and son laughing a lot while they make up super-hero names, gardening, cooking, practicing Kung Fu.
+Reading books, drinking beer, watching hours and hours of movies, going out to dinner with husband and son to discuss our zombie apocalypse survival strategy, gardening, cooking, making semi-dangerous potions.

 My Heroes: